Nick288701/Test_Cases_v1/README.md

 # ReadME For my project website and test cases

-<span style="color: #ff0000"><strong>All of my projects will be a work in progress at this time they will be consecutively updated in-between my normal responsibilities and other normal life circumstances.</span><strong>
+<span style="color: #ff0000"><strong>All of my projects will be a work in progress at this time.
+They will be consecutively updated in-between my normal responsibilities and other normal life circumstances.</span><strong>

 There will be two projects here while im working on expanding everything out.